agpmilli/swissgeotweet/README.md

-# Swiss geo tweet - Affluence map and mobility patterns in Switzerland
+# Swiss geo tweet - Event detection and mobility patterns in Switzerland

 ## Abstract

 The aim of this project is to:
-- build a data set of Switzerland based on various social network sources (geo-located tweets and possibly instagram posts at the moment) to compute a flow analysis into an exploitable dataset for visualization (ex: timeline map, etc.)
+- build a data set of events in Switzerland based on tweets from 2010 to 2016 (around 15 millions tweets), and maybe instagram posts an transform it into an exploitable data set for visualization (ex: timeline map, etc.)
-- infer mobility patterns from it and try to detect from regular events (ex: people living in the Vaud canton but working in the Geneva canton) to major events (ex: Paleo Festival, Geneva auto showroom)
+- detect mobility patterns to analyse users daily work-home travels and details about the average swiss workers movements

-With the visualization, people will have the ability to get an affluence overview in time (months, days, hours) and space (main axes, cantons, cities, places).
-From there, they can filter the map and display the locations they want to visit according if it's crowded or not at that time of the year/day.
+With the event visualization, people will have the ability to over a range of dates and see the main events in Swizerland, the related keywords related to them, the number of people who tweeted about them as well as the number of tweets detected.

 ## Data Description

 Our main source of data will be Twitter (and possibly Instagram posts).

-There's already a dataset composed of tweets in Switzerland from 2012.
+There's already a dataset composed of tweets in Switzerland from 2010.
 The [Twitter API overview](https://dev.twitter.com/overview/api) gives informations about what fields can be fetched from tweets.

 We don't already have a dataset containing Instagram posts in Switzerland and it is part of our project to see if we can get one.
 The [Instagram API endpoints](https://www.instagram.com/developer/endpoints/) gives informations about what can be fetched from Instagram posts (such as the [location](https://www.instagram.com/developer/endpoints/locations/)).